ENCODE-DCC/caper/scripts/gcp_caper_server/README.md

 # in the screen, hit CTRL+C just one time
 ```

 To change any parameters for Caper server/client, edit `/opt/caper/default.conf`.
-This file is shard among all users including `root`.
+This file is shared among all users including `root`.

 ## How to submit a workflow